2003HARSH/Coding-Club-JNU/README.md

 # JNU Coding Club Attendance System

 ## Overview

 The **JNU Coding Club Attendance System** is a comprehensive web application designed to simplify attendance management for trainers and students.
 This application enables trainers to set attendance timings, allows students to mark attendance online, and ensures easy access to attendance records for both parties.
-Additionally, new students are automatically invited to a WhatsApp group upon marking their first attendance.

 ---

 ## Features

+- **Trainer Profile Page**: Trainers can view all students enrolled in the subjects they handle.
+- **Session Uniqueness**: If an active session already exists for a subject, another session cannot be started until the previous one ends.
+- **Location-Based Attendance**: Students can only mark attendance if they are within the geofenced location of the trainer.
+- **Session Code & Subject Code Verification**: Attendance is validated using session and subject codes to ensure integrity.
 - **Attendance Timing Management**: Trainers can set specific timings for attendance.
 - **Online Attendance Marking**: Students can mark their attendance from anywhere using the application.
 - **Attendance Records Access**: Trainers and students can view attendance records seamlessly.
-- **Automatic WhatsApp Invitations**: New students are invited to a WhatsApp group after their first attendance.
 - **Secure Database Storage**: Attendance data is securely stored in a MongoDB database.
 - **CI/CD Integration**: A CI/CD pipeline ensures smooth integration and deployment workflows.
 - **Containerization**: The application is fully containerized using Docker for consistent deployment.